 - 1. The Configuration Manager submits a JLV release (RLSE) notification via SNOW/CHG Order - 2.
 Plan the system upgrade and change notifications: - a.
 Notify the JLV PgM and PM and the OIT PM/COR - 3.
 Perform the installation/deployment: - 4.
-Dev Ops coordinates with ITOPS to remove the current installation from service and deploy the new version into service - a.
-VHA validates the installation of the new version - 5.
 The Scrum Master notifies the stakeholders and Product team that systems are updated.